mandiant/Ghidrathon/README.md

 **Note:** Review [Python Virtual Environments](#python-virtual-environments) before building if you would like to use a Python virtual environment for Ghidrathon.

 **Note**: Building Ghidrathon requires building Jep.
-If you are running Windows, then you will need to install the Microsoft C++ Build Tools found [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-See Jep's Windows documentation [here](https://github.com/ninia/jep/wiki/Windows) for more information.
+If you are running Windows, this requires installing the Microsoft C++ Build Tools found [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+See Jep's documentation [here](https://github.com/ninia/jep/wiki/Windows) for more information on installing Jep on Windows.

 Use the following steps to build Ghidrathon for your environment:

 * Install Ghidra using the documentation [here](https://htmlpreview.github.io/?https://github.com/NationalSecurityAgency/ghidra/blob/stable/GhidraDocs/InstallationGuide.html#InstallationNotes)
 * Install Gradle from [here](https://gradle.org/releases)
-* Download the Ghidrathon source
+* Download the latest Ghidrathon source release from [here](https://github.com/mandiant/Ghidrathon/releases)
 * Run the following command from the Ghidrathon source directory:
     * **Note:** Ghidrathon defaults to the Python binary found in your path.
 You can specify a different Python binary by adding the optional argument `-PPYTHON_BIN=<absolute path to Python binary>` to the command below